|Red: Passion and|

 "[RED] includes two of the works that have defined Williams as a central voice in the environmental movement: Desert Quartet, which is made up of simple and erotic personal essays, and Coyote's Canyon, comprised of the lovely tales of desert people.
 To these she adds pieces that center on her move out of Salt Lake City, her study of the meanings of the color red and, most importantly, the imperative to create national protection for land that cannot protect itself from each step of development and population growth."

-Read an excerpt on the Pantheon Books website.
+About RED on the Random House/Penguin Books website.

 RED: Passion and Patience in the Desert, was published by Pantheon in September, 2001.